Posted 03.10.2020 by Josh Krakauer

 Organic reach is (especially) hard for a B2B brand.
 And here’s the truth that marketers aren’t sharing: prospects are more likely to see your paid ads than your organic posts.

-If you’ve scrolled down the Facebook timeline of a Fortune 100 brand page, you know what I mean.
+If you’ve scrolled down the Facebook timeline of a Fortune 100 brand page, you know what we mean.

 Don’t sweat it.
 Just step up your paid social style guide.